dfad1ripe/aws-ecr-cross-account-clone/README.md

 - ecr:CompleteLayerUpload
 - ecr:BatchCheckLayerAvailability

-Additionally, identity-based IAM policy for the actual IAM user or role in both accounts should allow the following actions for "*" resource:
+Additionally, identity-based IAM policy for the actual IAM user or role should allow the following actions for "*" resource:

+In 'source' AWS account:

 - ecr:GetAuthorizationToken (necessary to run `docker login`)
 - ecr:DescribeImageScanFindings (necessary to retrieve scan results)
+- ecr:GetBatchImage

+In 'destination' AWS account:

+- ecr:GetAuthorizationToken (necessary to run `docker login`)

 Your `~/.aws/credentials` file should define separate profiles for both 'source' and 'destination' AWS accounts.
 Example of setup: